-Story Seed: Ainzyle-Château

-Despite the compromise charter, the bishop of Laon still places an impossible tax burden on the town, and the townsfolk are planning for mass emigration to the town of Soissons.
+Story Serd: Amzu le-Château Despite the compromise charter, the bishop of Laon still places an impossible tax burden on the town, and the townsfolk are planning for mass emigration to the town of Soissons.
 The bishop's agents have discovered this and approach the covenant, which also lies within the bishop's diocese, for assistance in suppressing the brewing revolt in the town.
-If the magi assist the bishop they open themselves up to accusations of unnecessary interference in the affairs of the mundane; but, conversely, if they don't assist the bishop's agents the bishop may attempt to expel the covenant from his lands.
+If the magi assist the bishop they open themselves up to accusations of unnecessary interference in the affairs of the mundane, but, conversely, if they don't assist the bishop's agents the bishop may attempt to expel the covenant from his lands.

-Story Seed: Ilium
+Story Sced: Ilium

-A female member of the covenant is approached by a merchant while at market.
-The merchant claims to be from the town of Ilium, and he tells her of a beauty contest held by lord Priam's son Paris during Ilium's mid-summer fair.
-Convinced that the woman's beauty will win the contest, the merchant offers to take her to Ilium in return for a share of the prize.
+A female member of the cov-

+enant is approached by a merchant

+while at market.
+The merchant

+claims to be from the town of

+Ilium, and he tells her of a beauty

+contest held by lord Priam's son

+Paris during Ilium's mid-summer

+fair.
+Convinced that the woman's

+beauty will win the contest, the

+merchant offers to take her to Ilium

+regio that can only be entered by

+ships guided by faerie pilots, and llium was recently granted a charter by its faerie lord, in return for a share of the prize.